Check Out These 12 Creative Book Launch Ideas

 For nonfiction authors, you may be better off hosting an interactive workshop rather than a traditional book launch.
 For example, if you’ve written a cookbook, you could invite readers to take part in a hands-on cooking class or attend a pop-up dinner that you’ve cooked yourself.
 If your book is related to self-help or personal finance, host a workshop that can offer immediate value to your guests and persuade any skeptics to buy your book.

 12. Team up with a charity

-To give your audience even more of an incentive to buy your book, work with a local charity to put on your event.
-If you’ve written a book about dogs, for example, you could host your book launch at a local animal shelter and donate a percentage of proceeds from your book launch sales to them.
+To give your audience an even greater incentive to buy your book, work with a local charity to put on your event.
+If you’ve written a book about dogs, for example, you could host your book launch at a local animal shelter and donate a percentage of the proceeds from your book launch sales to them.
 For books about the environment, culture, social justice, and other advocacy issues, a charity book launch is a great way to show your support for a good cause.

 The publishing industry may have changed a lot over the past few decades.
 But one thing hasn’t: a book launch is still key to building a relationship with your readers and getting your book off the ground.
 Whether you’re releasing an ebook, an audiobook, or a paperback, you can use our 12 creative book launch ideas to host a memorable event.
 Browse Peerspace to find the perfect venue, and call up the Concierge service if you need any additional support.